Spanish imperial eagle: Distribution and habitat

 The species occurs in central and south-west Spain and adjacent areas of Portugal, in the Iberian Peninsula.
 Its stronghold is in the dehesa woodlands of central and south-west Spain, such as in Extremadura, Ciudad Real and areas in the north of Huelva and Seville's Sierra Norte.
-The Iberian imperial eagle is a resident species, unlike the partially migratory eastern imperial eagle.
+The Spanish imperial eagle is a resident species, unlike the partially migratory eastern imperial eagle.
 Stable occurrence in Morocco is disputed but immature birds during the dispersion period regularly visit Morocco.

 Rising numbers of vagrant birds born in Spain and then electrocuted in Morocco have been noted; some areas used by the species in Morocco could be becoming sort of a "drain" in terms of the species recovery and this is due to the fact that the country stands in a similar situation as Spain was in the early 1980s when it comes to insulation of transmission towers.
 Vagrant birds have even reached Mauritania and Senegal.
 North of its natural range, vagrants have reached as far as the Netherlands in one rare occasion.

 Behaviour and ecology

-A Iberian imperial eagle on its nest tending to its eaglet.
+A Spanish imperial eagle on its nest tending to its eaglet.